Bronze: History

 Tin became the major non-copper ingredient of bronze in the late 3rd millennium BCE.

-Ores of copper and the far rarer tin are not often found together (exceptions include Cornwall in the United Kingdom, one ancient site in Thailand and one in Iran), so serious bronze work has always involved trade.
+Ores of copper and the far rarer tin are not often found together (exceptions include Cornwall in the United Kingdom, one ancient site in Thailand and one in Iran), so serious bronze work has always involved trade with other regions.
 Tin sources and trade in ancient times had a major influence on the development of cultures.
 In Europe, a major source of tin was the British deposits of ore in Cornwall, which were traded as far as Phoenicia in the eastern Mediterranean.
 In many parts of the world, large hoards of bronze artifacts are found, suggesting that bronze also represented a store of value and an indicator of social status.
 In Europe, large hoards of bronze tools, typically socketed axes (illustrated above), are found, which mostly show no signs of wear.
 With Chinese ritual bronzes, which are documented in the inscriptions they carry and from other sources, the case is clear.
 These were made in enormous quantities for elite burials, and also used by the living for ritual offerings.